 The typeface of the logo design also counts for a business.
 When choosing your logo typeface, you must ensure that these qualities are there in place in your logo design.

 Ensure that your logo design does not have common font types due to their overuse.
-You should opt for a unique typeface that has been used less frequently or create a typeface of your own.
+You should opt for a unique typeface that has been used less frequently or creates a typeface of your own.

 The typography used in a logo should be easily readable.
-This means that you need to eliminate use of shadows and outlines as they make reading the logo difficult.
+This means that you need to eliminate the use of shadows and outlines as they make reading the logo difficult.